↑

 • style & beauty

-Home » Recipes » Potato Chip Cookies
+Home » Recipes » Desserts » Cookies » Potato Chip Cookies

 Potato Chip Cookies

-By: Liz / Published: April 3, 2020 / Updated: July 7, 2020 / Leave a comment
+By: Liz / Published: April 3, 2020 / Updated: August 8, 2023 / Leave a comment

 potato chip cookies recipe

-Remember this taco casserole?
+Other leftover recipe ideas: Remember this taco casserole?
 It uses up tortilla chip crumbs and this bacon pistachio mac and cheese recipe uses up pretzel crumbs.

 To make these cookies, cream together butter, sugar and vanilla in a mixer.

 Then add sifted flour, chopped pecans and potato chip crumbs.
-Mix well. bowl of cookie batter
+Mix well.

-Using a cookie scoop, drop the dough onto an ungreased baking sheet.
+Using a cookie scoop, drop the cookie dough balls onto an ungreased baking sheet.
 The reason I use a cookie scoop is to ensure the cookies are all the same size and will bake evenly.

 Then gently press down with the bottom of a glass dipped in sugar to flatten the cookies a bit.